Creamed Honey

 - Pour in the liquid honey and continue whipping, gradually increasing the speed to full speed as they honey turns creamy in color and takes on a smooth texture.
 This stage should take about 10-15 minutes.

-- You can use the honey right away, but if I recommend allowing the honey to set for up to 7 days for best texture before using.
+- You can use the honey right away, but I recommend allowing the honey to set for up to 7 days for best texture before using.
 The honey will firm up and take on a more butter like consistency as it cools and sets in the storage container.

 Notes